home-assistant/home-assistant.io/source/_components/logi_circle.markdown

     * `circle:notifications`
     * `circle:summaries`
 4. Request the `authorization_code` grant type.
 5. For the redirect URI, specify your Home Assistant URL followed by `/api/logi_circle`.
-For example, if your Home Assistant URL is `https://homeassistant.local`, then request `https://homeassistant.local/api/logi_circle`
+For example, if your Home Assistant URL is `https://homeassistant.local`, then request `https://homeassistant.local/api/logi_circle`.
+The redirect URI _must_ be HTTPS.

-Please note that the turn-around time for API access is not immediate.
+Please note that the turn-around time for API access takes a few business days after which you will be contacted by Logitech using the email address you provided in the form.

 ### {% linkable_title Configuration %}